department-of-veterans-affairs/developer-portal-backend/generated/README.md

-This directory contains files generated before builds and before tests.
-These files enable us to 'bake in' variables from during the build process into the built files.
-This means our cicd pipelines will be able to inject variables into the build when creating artifacts.

-At the current time this is only needed for our app to be able to display version and commit hash.

-See the file 'generate-files.js' in the root of the project to see which files are generated and which variables are used.

-Note: For the version, we could import it from the package.json, but we are not currently using the package.json to keep track of our versioning.
+This directory is for files that are generated rather than written in a standard way.
+At the moment this serves one purpose.
+A file called baked-env.ts is created that exports a variable call bakedEnv of type Record<string, string | undefined>.
+To generate these files run `node generate-files.js` at the root of the project.
+The generate-files.js script takes all environment variables starting in "NODE_APP_" and places them in to the backedEnv variable making them accessible at runtime.

+Note: There is are commands `npm run genfiles` and `npm run genfiles:test` that run the generate-files.js script for you.